Jatiyo Sangshad Bhaban

 bangladesh/parliment_building_inside

-The core of the building is the Assembly Chamber, a 300-seat, 30-meters high, domed amphitheater
+The Assembly Chamber, a 300-seat, 30-meters high, domed amphitheater

 The blonde Portuguese architect (in the middle) and his girlfriend (taking the picture) somehow managed (after two days of negotiating) to get us a private tour of this secure and otherwise off-limits building.